brianshumate/vaultron/README.md

 consul_oss_server_2  172.17.0.4:8301  alive   server  0.7.5  2         arus
 ```

-Be sure to always use the same versions of Consul and Vault for both the CLI binaries on your host system and container image.
-If the version you want to use does not have a Docker container, you'll encounter an error.
+Be sure to always use the same versions of Consul and Vault for both the CLI binaries on your host system and the container image.

+Also note that if the version of Consul or Vault you want to use does not have an official Docker image, you'll encounter an error.

 ### Consul DNS